A bruise is a discolored mark caused by blood from broken capillaries under the skin.

 what can i expect from treatment?

 As the number of laser and other cosmetic procedures continues to increase, so too does the anticipated and unanticipated effects.
 This includes postoperative bruising.
 Whether after a facelift or filler, or even a traumatic fall, we now have the ability to expedite the clearance of these bruises with the use of the Vbeam Perfecta Pulsed Dye Laser.
-In only one treatment, clearance of bruising can be quite dramatic, reducing the risk of experiencing the untoward after effect and possible stigma of these procedures.
+In only one treatment at our New York City office, clearance of bruising can be quite dramatic, reducing the risk of experiencing the untoward after effect and possible stigma of these procedures.

 Pulsed-dye laser as a novel therapeutic approach for post-filler bruises.